Don’t forget, no refunds or exchanges.

 When you arrive…

 An usher will usually greet you and ask for your ticket.
 With a general admission ticket, you get to pick your own seat.
 If your ticket has a row and seat number, the usher will check the number and show you to your assigned seat.
 Be sure to sit in the seat you are given so that you don’t cause confusion for other audience members.

-Turn off your cell phone or beeper so that it does not disturb the performance or those seated around you.
+Turn off your cell phone, beeper, or any other device that makes noise so that it does not disturb the performance or those seated around you.
 You’ll be embarrassed if it goes off in the middle of a tense moment of the show and it will break the mood for everyone.

 During the Performance…

 This is important because you will be hearing actors(or musicians) perform live for you.
 It’s important that you listen very well so that you don’t miss anything and so that you don’t disturb others around you.
 Even during loud rock concerts, it is possible to ruin the experience for those around you.
 Please be courteous to those around you so everyone can have an enjoyable experience.

 This is a live performance before a live audience.
 Your part is to let the performers know that you appreciate the show.
 That means laughing at funny parts, cheering when it’s called for, applauding when you like something, and perhaps even shrieking when you are scared.
 Remember to always respond respectfully and appropriately.
 These are live actors and their performance will be affected by your reactions.

 Be quiet when needed!